Showing posts with label #lighthouse. Show all posts

 Holz Bucke Wooden Bridge 1979

 We saw the Schmetterling Murals of Germany on the walls behind the Covered Bridge Shop.
 Shopped at the Frankenmuth River Place, where we saw an Enchanted Garden and several unique shops.
-We saw the Bavarian Belle taking people on a ride up and down the river.
+We saw the Bavarian Belle taking people up and down the river.
 We did not have time to take the boat ride, but we would love to return someday.
 There was a park there called Christmas Place.
 We did not stop.
-(I think this would be a great place to visit at Christmas.)
+(This would be a great place to visit at Christmas.)
 We stayed the night at Comfort Inn in Pique, Ohio.

 Hamburger and fries at the Frankenmuth Bavarian Inn Restaurant